 Still no reason to believe these creatures are electronic or mechanical or not bred for food…

 Izzy: “But how do you access my energy?”

 Tentomon: “Even we don’t know everything!”

-Palmon: “It was to help Mimi!”
+Palmon: “All thanks to Mimi!”

 Palmon: “Thanks for my magical powers!”